Sinkhorn Divergences for Unbalanced Optimal Transport: Statistical Complexity of Unbalanced Transport

 \section{Statistical Complexity of Unbalanced Transport}

-A common assumption in statistics, machine learning and imaging is that one does not have directly access to the distributions $(\al,\be)$, but rather that the data is composed of a set of $n$ samples from these models.
-In this context, an important theoretical and practical question is the study of discretization error made when approximating $\OTb(\al,\be)$ with $\OTb(\al_n,\be_n)$.
+A common assumption in statistics, machine learning and imaging is that one does not have directly access to the distributions $(\al,\be)$, but rather that the data is composed of a set of $n$ samples from these measures.
+Thus an important theoretical and practical question is the study of the discretization error made when approximating $\OTb(\al,\be)$ with $\OTb(\al_n,\be_n)$.

-More precisely, we wish to establish the convergence rate of $\OTb(\al_n,\be_n)$ as $n\rightarrow\infty$ towards $\OTb(\al,\be)$ so as to know how many samples are needed to reach a desired tolerance error.
-For unregularized OT the rate is proved in~\cite{dudley1969speed} to be $O(n^{-1 / d})$ when $\Xx=\R^d$.
-The rate has been refined in~\cite{weed2017sharp} to be $O(n^{-1 / d^*})$ where $d^*$ is a quantification of the intrinsic dimension of the measure.
+More precisely, we wish to establish the convergence rate of $|\OTb(\al_n,\be_n)- \OTb(\al,\be)|$ as $n\rightarrow\infty$ so as to know how many samples are needed to reach a desired tolerance error.
+For unregularized OT the rate is $O(n^{-1 / d})$ when $\Xx=\R^d$~\cite{dudley1969speed}.
+It was refined in~\cite{weed2017sharp} to be $O(n^{-1 / d^*})$ where $d^*$ is a quantification of the intrinsic dimension of the measure.
 Entropic regularization has been proved to mitigate this curse of dimensionality, yielding in $\R^d$ when $\epsilon\rightarrow 0$ a rate of $O(\epsilon^{- \lfloor d / 2 \rfloor}n^{-1/2})$~\cite{genevay2018sample}, with an improvement of the dependency with $\epsilon$ of the constant in~\cite{mena2019statistical} (which also extends this result from compact domains to sub-Gaussian measures).

-A recent work has focused on the sample complexity of the Sinkhorn divergence $\Sb$ in the Balanced case instead of $\OTb$~\cite{chizat2020faster}.
-Under a mild regularity assumption on the optimal dual potentials, their authors prove that $\Sb(\al_n,\be_n)$ approaches $W_2^2(\al,\be)$ at speed $O(n^{-2/d})$ when $d>4$.
-This proof relies on a dynamic formulation of entropic OT, which has not (yet) been extended to the unbalanced setting.
+A recent work shows the statistical and time benefits of using $\Sb$ in the Balanced case instead of $\OTb$~\cite{chizat2020faster}.
+It allows to obtain accurate approximations of $\OT$ while allowing a larger regularization $\epsilon$ compared to using $\OTb$.
+This proof relies on a dynamic formulation of entropic OT.
+An unbalanced entropic dynamic formulation was recently developed in~\cite{baradat2021regularized}, but its only connected to $\OTb$ when $\D_\phi=\TV$ and $\C(x,y)=|x-y|^2$.
+In this section we consider general (but smooth) $\phi$ and $\C$, which excludes the TV case.
 For this reason, our results which focuses on $\OTb$ instead of $\Sb$ remain of interest to the community.

 This section extends the results of~\cite{genevay2018sample,mena2019statistical} to the framework of unbalanced OT.
 We suppose in addition with all the previous assumptions that the cost $\C$ and the function $\phi^*$ are $\Cc^\infty$.
 We assume the space $\Xx$ is a compact Lipschitz domain of $\R^d$.